Comprehensive Planning Advisor Guide: Estate, Retirement, and Wealth Management Solutions

 Further research emphasizes the critical nature of fiduciary duties, highlighting the ethical responsibilities advisors hold and the potential for shortcomings if these duties are not upheld.

-Financial Advisor Fiduciary Duty & Ethics
+Financial Advisor Fiduciary Duty and Ethics

 In the United States, Registered Investment Advisor firms have a legal and arguably moral duty to provide advice in the best interest of their clients.
 However, advisors sometimes fall short of their responsibility leading to clients receiving suboptimal advice, paying for services they do not need, or willingly paying for needed advisory services but are underserved.
 To find solutions, the researcher begins by determining what gives rise to ethical failures among financial advisors.